mazarynio/mazaryn/README.md

 # Mazaryn

-##### OpenSource Social Network which Empowers users to benefits Form the Community on a Secure Platform
+##### OpenSource Social Network which Empower users to benefits Form the Community on a Secure Platform

 ##### If you're Interested to Joining on the Core team Connect via mail: mazarynxyz@gmail.com